openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2.rst

 =================================

 .. warning::
-   Multi cell cupport is only supported in Stein and later versions.
+   Multi cell support is only supported in Stein and later versions.

 The different sections in this guide assume that you are ready to deploy a new overcloud, or already have installed an overcloud (min Stein release).